-OSPHD is still in the process of updating the permit set to reflect the advancements of the bid set drawings, and is sending approvals just about every day.
-As the Bernards/Colombo team receives those changes, they slip-sheet them into the master set using Revu’s Replace Pages feature, updating the sets 10 times faster than it would take to update a paper set.
+As of this writing, OSPHD is still in the process of updating the permit set to reflect the advancements of the bid set drawings, and is sending approvals just about every day.
+As the Bernards/Colombo team receives those changes, it slip-sheets them into the master set using Revu’s Replace Pages feature, updating the sets 10 times faster than it would take to update a paper set.

 The Tehachapi team is also using Revu for BIM coordination.
-For example, when they discovered the ceilings needed to be dropped to accommodate additional ducts and piping, they created 3-D PDFs of the sectioned BIM, to send to the architect with their markups.
+For example, when the team discovered the ceilings needed to be dropped to accommodate additional ducts and piping, it created 3-D PDFs of the sectioned BIM, to send to the architect with the team’s markups.
 This is a much faster and easier way to share redlines, and the team loves how easy it is to manipulate 3-D PDFs.
-They also plan on using Revu for takeoffs, color coding, and other day-to-day construction tasks, and have already set up Wi-Fi in the trailer, enabling plan review in the field.
+The team also plans on using Revu for takeoffs, color coding and other day-to-day construction tasks, and it has already set up Wi-Fi in the trailer, enabling plan review in the field.

 *OSHPD is an agency created in 1978 to provide the state with enhanced understanding of the structure and function of its healthcare delivery systems.